 Croquet Association Gazette.
+The Official Organ of the Groquet Association.

-Sir.
+Sir,

 Surely able-bodied men, irrespective of age, can find something to do for their country instead of playing in croquet tournaments.
 All ex-soldiers should offer their services, civilians can become special constables, etc. I have done the former, and even old ones like myself may be wanted eventually.